ritaaktay/CV/README.md

 ## Interests

-🎾 Training in tennis, swimming, running, sailing, and outdoor sports.\
+- 🎾  Training in tennis, swimming, running, sailing, and outdoor sports.\
-🧘 Mindfulness, meditation and personal development.\
+- 🧘  Mindfulness, meditation and personal development.\
-📚 Exploring different fields of knowledge, for ex. psychology, neuroscience, philosophy & media theory.
+- 📚  Exploring different fields of knowledge.
+For ex.
+Psychology, Neuroscience & Philosophy.